-RX data supplies the DATA_CLK signal that the BBP can use when receiving the data.
-The DATA_CLK can be set to a rate that provides single data rate (SDR) timing where data is sampled on each rising clock edge, or it can be set to provide double data rate (DDR) timing where data is captured on both rising and falling edges.
-This timing applies to operation using either a single port or both ports.
+The AD9364 supplies the DATA_CLK signal that the BBP uses when receiving the data.
+The DATA_CLK signal can be set to a rate that provides single data rate (SDR) timing where data is sampled on each rising clock edge, or it can be set to provide double data rate (DDR) timing where data is captured on both rising and falling edges.
+SDR or DDR timing applies to operation using either a single port or both ports.